• Skip to Content

 5. Develop written and oral presentations based on sound statistical analyses and epidemiological principles for both substantive investigators and members of the community.

-In addition to the standard MPH Foundational Competencies required of all MPH students, our emphasis in Public Health Practice and Leadership also prepares students to meet 5 competencies specific to the emphasis.
+In addition to the standard MPH Foundational Competencies required of all MPH students, our area of emphasis in Public Health Sciences also prepares students to meet five competencies specific to the emphasis.
 These include:

 Social and Behavioral Sciences